 If you are concerned about a first-time DUI charge, you should consult our knowledgeable attorneys.
 It is wise to fight first-time DUI charges aggressively so that you do not have a criminal record or incur greater penalties later.
 Michigan Defense Law represents people in Oakland, Wayne, Macomb, and Washtenaw Counties.

 Contact us at (248) 451-2200 or complete our online form.

 When you appear before the court after an arrest, you may be facing charges under Michigan’s drunk driving laws.

-A drunk driving conviction in Michigan can carry extraordinary penalties and can have a negative impact on your reputation, your career, and many other aspects of your life.
+A drunk driving conviction in Michigan can carry extraordinary penalties and can hurt your reputation, your career, and many other aspects of your life.
 It can also blemish your driving record permanently.
 The personal and professional costs of a drunk driving conviction are hard to overestimate.

 Penalties for convictions can be especially harsh for second and third-time offenders.
 Each drunk driving conviction is penalized by a period of driver’s license suspension.
-Other factors will also be considered when determining your penalties, such as if your driving caused an accident, injuring or killing another person.
+Other factors will also be considered when determining your penalties, such as if your driving caused an accident, injured, or killed another person.

 Penalties can include:

 Third Offense OWI